BroadcomMFD/broadcom-product-scripts/endevor/ca-gen-whitepaper-sample/README.md

 integration opportunities that are already present with your CA Gen installation.
 There are no requirements to install new CA Gen components to utilize functionality in these scripts.

-You will need to have a CA Endevor SCM installation, and you must be able to access the installation through the [CA Endevor SCM plugin for Zowe CLI](https://www.npmjs.com/package/@broadcom/endevor-for-zowe-cli).
-The details of setting this up will not be detailed here, and you should consult with your CA Endevor administrator, or the CA Endevor product documentation for details on what is required to install and configuration those components.
+You will need to have an Endevor SCM installation, and you must be able to access the installation through the [Endevor SCM plugin for Zowe CLI](https://www.npmjs.com/package/@broadcom/endevor-for-zowe-cli).
+The details of setting this up will not be detailed here, and you should consult with your Endevor administrator, or the Endevor product documentation for details on what is required to install and configuration those components.

 ## Looking for help?